Ischial tuberosity pain syndrome treatment

 The ischial tuberosity is where the adductor and hamstring muscles of the thigh, as well as the sacrotuberus ligaments attach.
 The forceful pull of these muscles, may result in avulsion fracture, where a piece of the bone is pulled off during a trauma/impact injury (see below for our discussion on avulsion fractures).

-Doctors in Spain published their findings on Ischiofemoral impingement syndrome.
+Doctors in Spain published their findings on Ischiofemoral impingement syndrome in the medical journal Skeletal radiology.
+(1).
 They describe it as:

 - An under-recognized hip impingement problem defined by hip pain related to narrowing of the space between the ischial tuberosity and the femur which causes a pinching of the soft tissue between the bones.